 So when I find a moment of peace, I breathe in and I breathe out.
 I raise my face to the sun, I feel it’s heat.
 I am without a thought in my mind.
 I feel the wind and listen to the trees rustling in the breeze.
 I feel my heart beating.
 I am going to be alright.

 Moments of peace are not often provided for us.
 We have to make them for ourselves.
 Even when it seems like it’s impossible we must make time for ourselves to find space to breathe, regroup and feel somewhat rested again.
 Notice I did not say “normal” or “whole.”
-The reality of our new normal is without our loved one we will never truly feel whole like we once did, yet we can come close.
+The reality of our new normal is without our loved one we will never truly feel normal or whole like we once did, yet we can come close.

 I have to ask myself – are these moments of peace just a rest period for my mind and soul only to fight another day?
 Unfortunately in a grievers life, yes.
 Fighting against grief takes energy and strength and for this we need to have periods of rest.
 For that reason take your peaceful time when you can get it.
 Sleep, read, do what feeds your soul.
 Take a deep breath, count your blessings and know that your loved one is looking down on you too.